juice-shop/pwning-juice-shop/part2/crypto.md

 ### Inform the shop about an algorithm or library it should definitely not use the way it does

-To fulfill this challenge you must identify a cryptographic algorithm (or crypto library) that either * should not be used _at all_ * or is a _bad choice_ for a given requirement * or is used in an _insecure way_.
+To fulfil this challenge you must identify a cryptographic algorithm (or crypto library) that either * should not be used _at all_ * or is a _bad choice_ for a given requirement * or is used in an _insecure way_.